Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

 China is a country with a long history.
-In the beginning, in 2100 BC, the Chinese named this traditional holiday "Sui", which was calculated according to the time it takes for Jupiter to rotate once.
-In 1000 BC, people called it "Nien", which meant a house full of grain.
+In the beginning, in 2100 BC, the Chinese named this traditional holiday "Sui", which was calculated by the time Jupiter rotated around one year.
+In 1000 BC, people called it "Nien", which meant the house was full of grain.

 According to Chinese folk customs, the start of the holiday is counted from the 23rd of the 12th lunar month to the 15th of the 1st lunar month.
 During this period, the 30th of the 12th lunar month, New Year's Eve and the 1st of the 1st lunar month are the most solemn occasions for families to celebrate.